-The digital signature is merged with the peer-to-peer network; the individuals assigned as authorities use the digital signature with an intent to attain agreement on transactions, amongst different issues.
+The digital signature is merged with the peer-to-peer network; the individuals assigned as authorities use the digital signature with the intent to attain agreement on transactions, amongst different issues.
 When they authorize a deal, it is verified by a mathematical verification, which leads to a successful secured transaction between the two network-linked parties.

 So to sum it up, Blockchain users exercise cryptographic keys to perform varied types of digital interactions over the peer-to-peer network.

-Main Benefits Of Blockchain:
+Main Benefits Of Blockchain

 Blockchain is a surfacing technology with many advantages in an escalating digital world: